The oldest public wildflower garden in the United States

 The floral array consists of branched clusters of several to many heads, each head on a long stalk and the cluster itself on a long stalk held above the leaves.

 The flower heads are composite with both ray and disc florets.
 Ray florets can make the head 2 1/2 to 4 inches wide.
 There are 8 to 12 yellow drooping rays which are sterile.
 These are smooth on the upper surface, slightly hairy on the underside.
 The fertile florets of the central disc number 150 to 300+, have a tubular yellow to yellowish-green corolla (turning dark brown at maturity), with five yellow lobes at the tip and 5 stamens with purple anthers.
 The style is yellow, split into two tips, and is tightly surrounded by the stamens.
 Style and stamens are exserted from the corolla throat when receptive.
 The corolla lobes do not spread outward when in flower.
-Around the outside of the flower head are several series of phyllaries (bracts) that number 8 to 15, are of unequal length, pointed, and some stick out between the yellow rays.
+Around the outside of the flower head are several series of phyllaries (floral bracts) that number 8 to 15, are of unequal length, pointed, and some stick out between the yellow rays.
 These can have some fine hair, particularly on the margins.
-The central disc is domed, slightly flattened at first, then more hemispherical when all the florets have opened.
+The central disc is domed, slightly flattened at first, then more hemispherical when all the florets have opened; opening from the perimeter first then toward the center.

 Seed: Flowers mature to a dry seed (a cypsela) 4.2 to 6 mm long, without fluffy pappus (but with short bristles), conical in shape, ribbed, with crown-like projections at the larger end.
 Seed dispersion is by wind shaking the stem.
 Seeds require 30 days of cold stratification for germination.